 - An en dash (the shorter dash) expresses a range of values (times, years, dollar amounts).

 - An em dash creates an interruption in a sentence like a semicolon, but with flair (we’re partial).
 (Keyboard equivalent: option/alt, shift, hyphen.
-In MS Word, add two hyphens without spaces.
+In MS Word or Google Docs, add two hyphens without spaces.
 They'll auto-adjust.)

 Don’t include a space on either side of a hyphen or dash.